JonasKoenig/CodeOnMyMind/projects/noise/README.md

 # Experimenting with Noise

-In this code snippet I created noise maps in python.
-Every `(x,y)` coordinate will be assigned a random greyscale value.
-These noise maps can be used as height maps, to distribute ressources or as textures in video games.
+In this code snippet I create 2D noise maps in python.

+_What are noise maps and what are they good for?_ One trend in modern video games is procedural generation.
+In procedural generation the map or non-player characters are not designed by a human, but generated according to rules, while the game is running.
+2D noise maps assign a greyscale value to every `(x,y)` coordinate.
+These noise maps may be used as height maps - dark is low terrain, bright is a mountain.
+They can also distribute resources over a map or act as a texture.

 ## Random Noise